 Stock investing basics

-Investing in the the stock market is for everyone.
+I think investing in the the stock market is for everyone.
 It’s EASY, less work, more reliable, more liquid, and requires less discipline and skill than investing in real estate.
 I’m confident that I can buy index funds and get at least an 8% return over any 20 year period.
 Here’s how I plan on doing it: buy VTSAX and VFWAX, hold onto it, reinvest dividends and interest, and repeat.
 Sounds pretty simple huh?
 It is!
 I can set up automated monthly contributions in about 2 mins and literally not have to tinker with it for years.
 Yes, the value of stocks will drop at times, but the market will always go back up.

 Real estate investing basics

 I am ALSO invested in real estate with rental properties.
 Returns can be huge!
-Another attractive benefit of rental income is that it’ll likely keep coming in, even when the stock market is losing value.
+Another attractive benefit of rental income is that it’ll likely keep coming in, even when the stock market or property itself drops in price.
 It’s a great way to diversify your investments and income sources.
 The investment gets a little more complicated than stocks though.
 With rental properties you have to go through the whole home buying process (search, negotiation, inspection, mortgage process, etc), put a 20-25% down payment on it, market the property, interview/select renters, form a new business entity, draft a rental agreement/contract, manage your renters, perform routine maintenance on the property, fix things that break, deal with bad renters, find new ones when their lease ends, make mortgage payments, find a way to reinvest your profits, and repeat with each new property.
 Sounds a little more complicated than stocks huh?
 IT IS!
 So with the added work, stress, and risk, you MUST have potential for greater returns.

 Net Income ÷ Initial Investment ≥ 10%